michaelrsweet/codedoc/README.md

 Changes in v1.0
 ---------------

-- Fixed a potential crash bug in mxmldoc found by fuzzing.
+- Fixed potential crash bugs in mxmldoc found by fuzzing.
 - The `mxmldoc` program now sets the EPUB subject ("Programming").
+- Improved EPUB error reporting and output.

 Building Codedoc